WHO asks China for more information about rise in illnesses and pneumonia clusters

 Outside scientists said the situation warranted close monitoring, but were not convinced that the recent spike in respiratory illnesses in China signaled the start of a new global outbreak.

-The emergence of new flu strains or other viruses capable of triggering pandemics typically starts with undiagnosed clusters of respiratory illness.
+The emergence of new diseases, particularly new flu strains or other viruses capable of triggering pandemics, typically starts with undiagnosed clusters of respiratory illness.
 Both SARS and COVID-19 were first reported as unusual types of pneumonia.

 WHO noted that authorities at China’s National Health Commission on Nov.
 13 reported an increase in respiratory diseases, which they said was due to the lifting of COVID-19 lockdown restrictions.
 Other countries also saw a jump in respiratory diseases such as respiratory syncytial virus, or RSV, when pandemic restrictions ended.